 Using your hands, quickly bring it together and form a ball.
 Work fast and use a light touch!
 Avoid kneading it.

 Flatten into a disc, wrap in cling film and chill.
-You can leave it overnight, but if not give it at least a couple of hours to rest in the fridge.
+You can leave it overnight, but if not give it at least 30 minutes to rest in the fridge.

 Once rested, you can roll it out.
 Roll it a few inches bigger than your tin, as shown above right.